mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:property:: mitsuba.ConditionalIrregular1D.nodes

-        Return the nodes of the underlying discretization
+        Return the nodes of the underlying discretization.

     .. py:property:: mitsuba.ConditionalIrregular1D.nodes_cond

-        Return the conditional nodes of the underlying discretization
+        Return the conditional nodes of the underlying discretization.

     .. py:property:: mitsuba.ConditionalIrregular1D.pdf

-        Return the underlying tensor storing the distribution values
+        Return the underlying tensor storing the distribution values.

     .. py:method:: mitsuba.ConditionalIrregular1D.sample_pdf(self, u, cond, active=True)

-        Sample the distribution given a uniform sample ``u``, conditioned on ``cond``
+        Sample the distribution given a uniform sample ``u``, conditioned on ``cond``.

         Parameter ``u`` (drjit.llvm.ad.Float):
-            Uniform sample
+            Uniform sample.

         Parameter ``cond`` (collections.abc.Sequence[drjit.llvm.ad.Float]):
-            Conditionals where the PDF is sampled
+            Conditionals where the PDF is sampled.

         Parameter ``active`` (drjit.llvm.ad.Bool):
-            Mask of active lanes
+            Mask to specify active lanes.

         Returns → tuple[drjit.llvm.ad.Float, drjit.llvm.ad.Float]:
-            A pair where the first element is the sampled position and the second element the value of the normalized PDF at that position conditioned on ``cond``
+            A pair where the first element is the sampled position and the second element the value of the normalized PDF at that position conditioned on ``cond``.

     .. py:method:: mitsuba.ConditionalIrregular1D.update()

         Update the internal state.

-Must be invoked when changing the pdf.
+        Must be invoked when PDF is changed.

         Returns → None:
             *no description available*